Why Did My Home Mortgage Fall Through?

 2. Credit score

-Credit scores are another hugely important part of the mortgage process.
-Your credit score, credit history, and other financial profile play a big role in determining whether lenders will offer you a mortgage and what the terms may be.
+Credit scores are another important part of the mortgage process.
+Your credit score and credit history play a big role in determining whether lenders will offer you a mortgage and what the terms may be.

 A higher credit score will grant you access to better loan terms and maybe even a lower interest rate.
 A lower score, on the other hand, can make getting approved for a loan much more difficult and can even mean that you’ll be charged higher interest rates or even denied for a mortgage.

-So, it’s important to check your credit score before starting the mortgage process, so you have time to take the necessary steps to improve it, if need be.
-Working with a credit specialist or credit counseling service can help you build a better credit score and better prepare you for the process of applying for a loan.
+It’s important to check your credit score before starting the mortgage process and take the necessary steps to improve it, if need be.
+Working with a credit specialist or credit counseling service can help you build a better credit score before applying for a loan.

 3. Debt-to-Income ratio

 Generally, lenders prefer to keep this ratio below 45%.
-That’s a healthy ratio that shows lenders that you are responsible with your money and that you are likely to keep up with your payments.
+That’s a healthy ratio that shows lenders that you are responsible with your money and likely to keep up with your payments.

 Ensuring that your DTI is manageable before applying for a home mortgage can go a long way in the approval process.